rich-cullen/KaazingTwitterFeedDemo/README.md

 NB.
 Configuration may be required.

-### Run KAAZING Gateway JMS Edition v4.0.x
+### Run KAAZING Gateway JMS Edition v4.0.6

 NB.
 Configuration may be required.
 It is assumed that the gateway will be exposing an unprotected, CORS accessible JMS service on "ws://your-domain-name-here.com:8001/jms".

 ###Configure the Node.js server

-The configuration file server/twitterStreamingApiStompBridgeConfig.json must be updated to contain :
+The configuration file server/twitterStreamingApiStompBridgeConfig.json must be updated to contain the following:

 - your Twitter access tokens and keys.
 More info on obtaining Twitter access tokens is available [here](https://dev.twitter.com/oauth/overview).